Tsachi Idan's remains returned to Israel on Wednesday, family confirms

-Tsachi Idan, who is on the list of 33 hostages to released in the first stage of a hostage-ceasefire deal, was kidnapped from Kibbutz Nahal Oz and his 18-year-old daughter Mayaan was murdered on October 7.
+Tsachi was on the list of 33 hostages to be released in the first stage of a hostage-ceasefire deal.
+He was kidnapped from Kibbutz Nahal Oz as his 18-year-old daughter, Mayaan, was murdered on October 7.

-Speaking to CNN in August 2024, Idan’s wife Gali said she had not been to her daughter's grave, and is waiting for Tsachi.
+Speaking to CNN in August 2024, Idan’s wife, Gali, said she had not been to her daughter's grave and was waiting for Tsachi.

 “I need to go and see her,” she said.
 “But I can't.
 I need Tsachi to be here.
 We need to do it together.
 He needs to grieve with me.
 We need to hold each other through this."